your1p/puppet-etherpad/README.markdown

 * This module depends on [puppet-nodejs](https://forge.puppetlabs.com/puppet/nodejs)
 * It also depends on [puppetlabs-vcsrepo](https://forge.puppetlabs.com/puppetlabs/vcsrepo), and hence git
 * It will setup a service using the system's preferred init
+* When running installDeps.sh, this module requires all the usual build tools, development packages and headers as any other (complex) npm install

 ### Setup Requirements